BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Python_Introduction.rst

 Creating the DataStructure
 --------------------------

-In order to effectively use the *complex* classes and functions, you will need to create at leaset one :ref:`DataStructure` object.
+In order to effectively use the *simplnx* classes and functions, you will need to create at leaset one :ref:`DataStructure` object.
 The :ref:`DataStructure` object holds the various *DataGroup*, *AttributeMatrix*, and *DataArray* that will be created.
 When then :ref:`DataStructure` goes out of scope those items will also be cleaned up.
 The code to create the :ref:`DataStructure` object is straight forward.